nnums/nnums.github.io/user-guide/src/why-stream-events-to-backblaze.md

 1. Are you going to lose your credentials?
 2. Will your credit card go bad?

-Losing your credentials isn't a huge risk as long as you keep access to the email address or phone number those credentials are tied to.
+- Losing your credentials isn't a huge risk as long as you keep access to the email address or phone number those credentials are tied to.
-Credit card risk is up to you.
+- Credit card risk is up to you.
 However, it's worth noting that B2 has a generous free tier, meaning that your first 10GB of storage are free.

 ## Summary

 Basically, if you want to store information and be able to keep it with the least worry possible, B2 is hard to beat.

+## Ok, B2 is amazing.
+What does that have to do with Nnums?

+Because B2 is amazing, we think that you should be able to stream your data to it.
+However, there are issues with that.

+- Like all object storage B2 storage is not appendable.
+- B2 upload is slow.
+- B2 objects work best if kept to a reasonable size.

+Basically, hundreds or thousands or millions of rapid tiny saves are the exact opposite of the sweet spot for object storage.

+Nnums offers an append layer that allows you to stream information to nnums and have nnums handle the appending.
+Then Nnums saves the data to B2 in an organized way.

+In a nutshell, Nnums makes it simple and cheap to stream data to object storage.